NetherGamesMC/support/docs/privacy-policy.md

 # Privacy Policy

-The NETHERGAMES NETWORK ("NetherGames," "we," "us," "our") collects data from its members and users to provide a service to its users (including, but not limited to, Minecraft server gameplay and forums usage).
+The NETHERGAMES NETWORK ("NetherGames," "we," "us," "our") collects data from its members and users to provide a service to its users.

 Your privacy and the protection of your data are crucial to us.
 As such, we have developed this Data and Privacy Policy ("Policy") for you to understand how we collect, use, communicate & disclose and use personal information and any data you submit to NetherGames.

 ## 1. Data Collection

 Data collected from our users and players of our Minecraft server network is stored in our database, which is located in Vint Hill, United States—hosted by OVH US LLC.

-Crisp IM SARL ("Crisp") is our support service operator.
-More information regarding Crisp is below—it stores user data in Europe.
-The Crisp core infrastructure is hosted in Amsterdam, Netherlands.
-The Crisp plugin infrastructure is hosted in Frankfurt, Germany.
-Most of the user data is stored in The Netherlands.

 **Data we require and collect include:**
 * Your username